-Most law schools will ask for a personal statement.
+Most law schools will ask you to write a personal statement.
 It may be open-ended, or the school’s application may prompt you to respond to particular questions.
 Make sure to tailor your statement accordingly.
 Don’t write a cookie-cutter statement that is not responsive to the particular prompt.

-It should go without saying, but...don’t have someone else write your personal statement.
-Not only is this unethical (not a great way to start your path toward being an officer of the court), but it does a disservice both to you and the schools that are considering you.
+It should go without saying, but don’t have someone else write your personal statement.
+Not only is this unethical (which is not a great way to start your path toward being an officer of the court), but it does a disservice both to you and the schools that are considering you.

 Choosing a Law School

 No less important than familiarizing yourself with law school requirements and learning how to apply is deciding where to apply to law school.
-Law schools usually publish statistics about the UGPAs and LSAT scores of their entering classes, as well as the percentage of applicants they offer admission to.
-You can use this information to apply to a mix of schools where getting in is likely, as well as some that may be a “reach.”
+Law schools usually publish statistics about the GPAs and LSAT scores of their entering classes, as well as the percentage of applicants they offer admission to.
+You can use this information to apply to a mix of schools where getting in is likely, as well as some that may be considered a reach.